 The Premier League fixture computer decides who plays who and when, as teams located close to one another are usually playing at home on opposite weekends to help with policing, crowd control and transport congestion in those areas.

-When will the 2022-23 Premier League season finish?
+When did the 2022-23 Premier League season finish?

-The final day of the season will be on Sunday, May 28, 2023.
+The final day of the season was Sunday, May 28, 2023.

-Which teams will compete in the 2022-23 Premier League?
+Which teams competed in the 2022-23 Premier League?

 Arsenal, Aston Villa, Bournemouth, Brentford, Brighton and Hove Albion, Chelsea, Crystal Palace, Everton, Fulham, Leeds United, Leicester City, Liverpool, Manchester City, Manchester United, Newcastle United, Nottingham Forest, Southampton, Tottenham Hotspur, West Ham United, Wolverhampton Wanderers